07 October 2015

 World AIDS Day Breakfast

-Each person can make a difference, yet when we band together we can make the strongest impact.
-That is why FIVE of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 10th Annual World AIDS Day Breakfast.
-The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Rosehedge/Multifaith Works, Gay City Health Project, Seattle Counseling Service, and CareTeams, a program of Samaritan Center of Puget Sound, with support from African Americans Reach and Teach Health, Center for Multi-Cultural Health, Entre Hermanos and Seattle Area Support Groups & Community Center.
+That is why seven of Seattle's preeminent non-profit AIDS services providers have joined together in a powerful collaboration: the 13th Annual Stronger Together World AIDS Day Breakfast.
+The largest benefit of its kind in the Northwest, the breakfast is a fundraiser for Gay City Health Project, Seattle Counseling Service, and CareTeams, a program of Samaritan Center of Puget Sound, with support from African Americans Reach and Teach Health, Center for Multi-Cultural Health, Entre Hermanos and Seattle Area Support Groups & Community Center.